-The urban forest within and around Birmingham, Coventry and Solihull is a vital resource, providing numerous benefits to the people who live, work and visit the region.
+The urban forest within and around Solihull is a vital resource, providing numerous benefits to the people who live, work and visit the borough.
 The ecosystem services highlighted within this report are just some of the benefits the urban forest provides.
 This study captures an immediate snapshot of the urban forest at the time the data was collected, in relation to the plots sampled.